'China is your daddy': Backlash against Tibetan student's election prompts questions about foreign influence | CBC News

 "At first, of course, it takes you aback," Lhamo said in an interview with CBC News.

-Beyond that, Lhamo said she worried about her safety and took her concerns to the University of Toronto.
-On Monday, the students union made the decision to close her office out of security concerns.
+Beyond that, Lhamo said she is worried about her safety and took her concerns to the University of Toronto.
+On Monday, the students union made the decision to close her office due to security concerns.

 It is their strategy to try to undermine, to try to mute any form of opposition or dissidence that could at one point or another gain access to a mic.- Michel Juneau-Katsuya